git4rk/ApplicationServeronCloud/latestUpdates.md

 ## March 30, 2018: Updated WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}

-* The 9.0.0.7 fixpack version of traditional WebSphere Application Server is now available when you provision a new service instance.
-In addition to 9.0.0.7, other fixpack versions of traditional WebSphere Application Server, such as 9.0.0.6, 8.5.5.13, and 8.5.5.12, are available for provisioning.
+* The 9.0.0.7 fix pack version of traditional WebSphere Application Server is now available when you provision a new service instance.
+In addition to 9.0.0.7, other fix pack versions of traditional WebSphere Application Server, such as 9.0.0.6, 8.5.5.13, and 8.5.5.12, are available for provisioning.
-* The 18.0.0.1 fixpack version of WebSphere Application Server Liberty is now available when you provision a new service instance.
-In addition to 18.0.0.1, the 17.0.0.4 fixpack version of WebSphere Application Server Liberty is available for provisioning.
+* The 18.0.0.1 fix pack version of WebSphere Application Server Liberty is now available when you provision a new service instance.
+In addition to 18.0.0.1, the 17.0.0.4 fix pack version of WebSphere Application Server Liberty is available for provisioning.
 * Addressed [several security vulnerabilities]( http://www.ibm.com/support/docview.wss?uid=swg22010172){: new_window} in WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} including:
   * Multiple Vulnerabilities in IBM® Java SDK
   * A vulnerability where IBM WebSphere Application Server could provide weaker than expected security when using the Administrative Console.